nogibjj/Week5_MiniProject_Ayush/README.md

 ![Query Executed](https://github.com/nogibjj/Week5_MiniProject_Ayush/blob/main/Query1.png)

 What we see here is that SQL allows us to very quickly gain complex insights into a database.
 Here we have asked for all the video games produced by Valve ranked by User Score.
 What I quickly found is that Valve is represented in the dataset under many variations of that company name.
 The complete list returned by the first query seemed to be incomplete based off my domain knowledge and so I wanted to see what was missing.
 The second query shows all the different titles for Valve in the publisher column.
 Following that up with a refined query utilizing wild cards gave me a more comprehensive list of their titles.

-The fourth query shows that multiple database values can be queried at once.
-This is a very powerful feature of SQL and allows for quick and easy comparisons.

 The power of this tool is quite clear, however, the cost tradeoff is the mastery of yet another syntax like SQL.
 That said, this is essentially necessary for 'Big Data' and can be seemlessly integrated with python processing and visualization tools.